nurme-ave/activity-generator/README.md

-# Random Password Generator - Solo Project 2 at Scrimba
+# Activity Generator - small introductory API project at Scrimba

 This is a personal project built by [Ave Nurme](https://www.avenurme.dev).